 Serving the Valley’s Jewish Community of Summerlin, Henderson, Green Valley, North Las Vegas, and greater Las Vegas, the congregation has close ties to both the Reconstructionist and Renewal movements—the only so-affiliated congregation in Nevada.
 Reconstructionism provides a progressive view of Judaism as an evolving civilization—a way of life rich with tradition, where the past has a vote, but not a veto.
-In addition, the Congregation is inspired by the emerging renewal movement—a trans-denominational and inclusive reinvigoration of modern Judaism—dedicated to the Jewish people’s sacred purpose of partnership with the Divine in the inseparable tasks of healing the world and healing our hearts.which endeavors to reinvigorate modern Judaism with mystical, Hasidic, musical and meditative practices.
+In addition, the Congregation is inspired by the emerging renewal movement, a trans-denominational and inclusive reinvigoration of modern Judaism, Jewish renewal endeavors to reinvigorate modern mystical, Hasidic, musical and meditative practices.
 Renewal Judaism grew out of the P’nai Or Religious Fellowship founded by Rabbi Zalman Schachter-Shalomi in 1962.
 ALEPH is the core institution of the Jewish Renewal movement, dedicated to the Jewish people’s sacred purpose of partnership with the Divine in the inseparable tasks of healing the world and healing our hearts.

 Evolving and Relevant